TheMoonrise/master-thesis/README.md

 tensorboard --logdir <path to run or experiment folder>
 ```

+## Weights & Balances

+The training results are also logged to Weights & Balances.
+For this a valid api key must be placed in a file named `wandb.key` at the root of the project.
+Additionally a project names `master thesis` must be available as a logging target.

+Note that for this to work on Windows some changes had to be made to the wandb RlLib integration.
+Depending on the platform these steps must be repeated after project setup.
+Please refer to `train.py` for more information.

 ## Scripts

 The `crypto_data_cleanup.py` script takes the raw crypto data from Bitfinex and converts it into a single dataset.